 Email is your best bet when it comes to reaching your target audience directly.

-It’s because of the highly powerful segmentation features most of the email marketing software provides.
+It’s because of the highly powerful segmentation features most email marketing software provides.
 Segmentation helps you to avoid spamming people and allows you to send emails that they actually prefer to get!
-And that’s why 64% of the consumers prefer emails over other communications.
+And that’s why 64% of consumers prefer emails over other communications.

 If someone has subscribed to your emails, then it is understood that they want to hear from you.
 So here’s where you need to optimize your Shopify email marketing strategies and retain your subscribers as much as possible.
 If you give your subscribers the correct information and incentives, you not only gain their trust, but they will become your brand ambassadors.